Welcome to the Diabetes Education Service.

 Hollie is an Administrator in the Diabetes Education Service.
 In her role, Hollie contacts patients to let them know when they have their education sessions.
 She works with referrals from GPs and helps patients to have information about their education.

-Laura is an Assistant Psychologist who helps the Diabetes Education team.
-She also delivers some of the education sessions.
+Laura helps to deliver some of the education sessions.
 Laura is passionate about nutrition and helping people make long lasting changes.
 She is interested in helping people with low literacy understand their diabetes diagnosis.

 Our main education programme is called X-PERT.
 Each year there are different awards given by X-PERT to education providers around the country.